 The main difference is the number of nutritional deficiencies in your body when you start a keto diet.
 For example, if you spent most of your life eating carbohydrates and sugar, you will be low in B vitamins and minerals.
 This increases your chances of experiencing side effects such as fatigue and blood sugar issues.

-By adding more minerals and B vitamins in the form of nutritional yeast your keto side effects will be minimal.
+By adding more minerals and B vitamins in the form of nutritional yeast your keto side effects like keto flu, keto rash, and keto crotch will be minimal.

 5 Supplements To Minimize Side Ketogenic Diet Side Effects